 Research for Practice – provides an overview of the principles of research, research methods and the learning environment of the University.
 It will also include an introduction to the academic languages of the subject and the learning experience of degree study.

-These modules are delivered concurrently with 1 x Level 4 module from your programme: PHO1001 Photographic Techniques and Concepts
+These modules are delivered concurrently with one Level 4 module from your programme: PHO1001 Photographic Techniques and Concepts

 Upon successful completion of these modules, you will progress to Stage One of BA Photography, in which you will receive further support through: